open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ![Update from the nation](images/vi-update-publication.png "Dashboard in your localhost")

 1. Click the "Upgrade" button on Manager page and it take you to upgrade page.
 An update refers to a software update which improves the Planet (Note: If you do not see "Upgrade" button then simply carry on).
 It will then ask you for verification.
-2. After the upgrade is complete, undergo `vagrant halt prod`, `vagrant up prod`, and log out and in again.
+2. After the upgrade is complete, undergo `vagrant halt prod` and `vagrant up prod` to restart planet.
 3. Go back to the Manager page and click on "Get Courses".
 (Note: If you do not see "Get Courses" button then simply carry on to the next step)

 **NOTE**: